rrogerc/rigor-roma/README.md

-# RigorRoma: Pomodoro Web App Timer
+# Rigor Roma: Pomodoro Web App

-RigorRoma is a full-stack Pomodoro timer web application designed to help you stay focused and track your study sessions.
+Rigor Roma is a full-stack Pomodoro timer web application designed to help you stay focused and track your study sessions.
 This project leverages modern web technologies to offer a smooth user experience with visual feedback, session tracking, and user authentication.

 ---